UnS1t/Firstrepo/README.md

 Hello,
-This is iHat3i first steps :D.
+this is iHat3i first steps :D.